cyberbotics/webots/projects/samples/howto/docker/README.md

 This option will make that Webots will print on `stdout` the controller URLs that need to be started.
 The script will parse the output of Webots and start the extern controller as requested by Webots.

-It takes less than 3 seconds on laptop to get the robot moving after starting the launcher.
+It takes less than 3 seconds on a fairly powerful server to get the robot moving after starting the launcher.

 ### With Docker